Fire Panel Maintenance and Service for Sector Delaware Bay AOR

 Quick Summary

-The U.S. Coast Guard (USCG), under the Department of Homeland Security, is seeking proposals for Fire Panel Maintenance and Service for Sector Delaware Bay's Area of Responsibility (AOR).
-This Total Small Business Set-Aside opportunity requires comprehensive inspection, testing, and emergency repair services for fire suppression systems across multiple locations in Pennsylvania, New Jersey, and Delaware.
-Offers are due by April 20, 2026.
+The U.S. Coast Guard (USCG), specifically TRACEN CAPE MAY, is soliciting proposals for Fire Panel Maintenance and Service for the Sector Delaware Bay Area of Responsibility (AOR).
+This is a Total Small Business Set-Aside for a Firm-Fixed Price contract.
+The work involves comprehensive inspection, testing, and emergency repair services for fire suppression systems across multiple locations in Pennsylvania, New Jersey, and Delaware.
+Proposals are due May 6, 2026, by 3:00 PM ET.

 Scope of Work

 The contractor will provide all labor, equipment, material, transportation, and supervision for quarterly, semi-annual, and annual inspections of fire suppression systems.
-This includes fire panels, pumps, tanks, gauges, alarms, detectors, valves, standpipes, fire department connections, range hoods, and sprinklers.
-Services must comply with manufacturer guidelines and applicable Local, State, and NFPA standards (NFPA 25, NFPA 72, NFPA 96).
-Emergency service response is required within 24 hours, with a Not-To-Exceed (NTE) limit of $5,000 annually per CLIN 4, requiring pre-approval.
-Hydrostatic testing of outdated fixed suppression system bottles is also included.
+This includes fire panels, pumps, tanks, gauges, alarms, detectors, valves, standpipes, and sprinklers, all in accordance with Local, State, and NFPA guidelines (NFPA 25, 72, 96).
+Services also include hydrostatic testing of outdated fixed suppression system bottles and emergency service calls, with a Not-to-Exceed (NTE) annual cost of $5,000 for emergency services across all locations.